sunjun1051/GSPay-php/index.md

 ##Environment requirements
 - PHP 5.5 and above
 - Session mechanisms need to be on the same server
-- Extension of mcrypt 、bcmath and curl are required；
+- Extension of mcrypt 、bcmath 、curl and openssl are required；
 - Payment plugin use the mcrypt_cbc function，this function are deprecated in the php version 5.5.
 So you need to shut down the error warning of Deprecated

 ##Configuration Items in config.php